 All directors, officers and employees of Thermo Fisher must act with the highest standards of business ethics and integrity and comply with all applicable laws and regulations in the conduct of business.
 To that end, the Company has adopted and implemented a Code of Business Conduct and Ethics ("Code of Ethics"), which is available on the Company's website, www.thermofisher.com.
 The Code of Ethics sets forth the Company's policies and expectations on several topics, including conflicts of interest, confidentiality, compliance with laws, and business ethics.
-The Code of Ethics also sets forth procedures for addressing any potential conflict of interest (or the appearance of a conflict of interest) involving directors, executive officers and employees, and for the company are responsible for reviewing the Code of Ethics and certifying annually that they have reviewed and are in compliance with the Code of Ethics.
-The Code of Ethics by posting SEC and New York Stock Exchange ("NYSE") disclosure requirements regarding amendments to, or waivers of, the Code of Ethics by posting such information on the Company's website.
+The Code of Ethics also sets forth procedures for addressing any potential conflict of interest (or the appearance of a conflict of interest) involving directors, executive officers and employees, and for the confidential communication and handling of issues regarding accounting and auditing matters.
+All directors, officers and employees of the Company are responsible for reviewing the Code of Ethics and certifying annually that they have reviewed and are in compliance with the Code of Ethics.
+The Company intends to satisfy SEC and New York Stock Exchange ("NYSE") disclosure requirements regarding amendments to, or waivers of, the Code of Ethics by posting such information on the Company's website.